chrisman-io/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/creating-aks-cluster.md

     az aks show --resource-group $RGNAME --name $CLUSTERNAME --query 'networkProfile'
     ```

-    > You should see "networkPlugin": "azure" and it will not show the "networkPolicy" param.
+    > You should see "networkPlugin": "azure" and the "networkPolicy": null.

 13. Verify the transparent mode by running the following command in one node